ghiscoding/slickgrid-universal/frameworks/slickgrid-vue/docs/getting-started/quick-start.md

   - it gets updated very frequently, we usually mention any new/updated wikis in any new version release

 ### 7. Get Started
-The best way to get started is to clone the [Slickgrid-Vue-Demos](https://github.com/ghiscoding/slickgrid-vue-demos), it has multiple examples and it is also updated frequently since it is used for the GitHub Bootstrap 4 demo page. `Slickgrid-Vue` has 2 `Bootstrap` themes, you can see a demo of each one below.
+The best way to get started is to clone the [Slickgrid-Vue-Demos](https://github.com/ghiscoding/slickgrid-vue-demos), it is updated frequently since it is used for the GitHub Bootstrap 4 demo page. `Slickgrid-Vue` has 2 `Bootstrap` themes, you can see a demo of each one below.
-- [Bootstrap 5 demo](https://ghiscoding.github.io/slickgrid-vue-demos) / [examples repo](https://github.com/ghiscoding/slickgrid-vue-demos) (with `I18N` Service)
+- [Bootstrap 5 demo](https://ghiscoding.github.io/slickgrid-vue-demos) / [examples repo](https://github.com/ghiscoding/slickgrid-vue-demos) (with `I18Next` Service)

 ##### All Live Demo Examples have links to the actual code
 Like to see the code to a particular Example?
 Just click on the "see code" that is available in every live examples.